-After this visit, a vehicle will take you in about 1.5 hours near the entrance to the Park, at this point your hike through this tropical paradise will begin.
-During this initial walk -while crossing various rivers and streams- you can already see monkeys, toucans, squirrels and other wild.
+After this visit, a vehicle will take you in about 1.5 hours near the entrance of the Park, at this point your hike through this tropical paradise will begin.
+During this initial walk -while crossing various rivers and streams- you can already see monkeys, toucans, squirrels and other wildlife.

-The longer you stay in the park, the further you can enter which will increase your chances of meeting more Amazonian wildlife, visiting more different waterfalls and a lookout point with a fantastic view of the park.
+The longer you stay in the park, the further you will enter increasing your chances of meeting more Amazonian wildlife.
+You will also visit more waterfalls and head to a lookout point with a fantastic view of the park.

 - Meals with bottled water.

-Optional at extra costs: Porter who assists the guide and helps carrying camping gear.
+Optional at extra costs: Porter who assists the guide and helps carry all the camping gear.